robosense2025/track5/README.md

 --eval_all
 ```

-🌃🌃🌃Once testing completes, you will find a `result.pkl` file in your output directory.
+Once testing completes, you will find a `result.pkl` file in your output directory.
 Please compress the file directly to `result.zip`  and this file is your submission payload for the leaderboard.

-&ensp;
-&ensp;
 ## Baseline Results:
-We report the cross-platform adaptation results including phase1 and phase2.
+We report the cross-platform adaptation results, including phase 1 and phase 2.
 * All LiDAR-based models are trained with 2 NVIDIA T8 GPUs and are available for download.
 * The platform adaptation time is measured with 2 NVIDIA T8 GPUs and PyTorch 2.1.0-cu118.

-### Phase1 results:
+### Phase 1 Results:

 |                                              | Adaptation | Car AP0.7@R40 | Car AP0.5@R40 | download |
 |--------------------------------------------- |:-------:|:-------:|:-------:|:---------:|